 The Samsung Galaxy S20 comes with 128GB of storage and there isn’t a 512GB model as there is with the Galaxy S20 Plus and Galaxy S20 Ultra.
 Fortunately, you can add up to 1 TB of storage via the microSD card slot.

-At launch, the Galaxy S20 only works with sub 6-GHz 5G networks.
-However, Verizon says that it will carry a version of the Galaxy S20 that does support mmWave in Q2.
+At launch, the Galaxy S20 only operates on sub 6-GHz 5G networks, such as T-Mobile's.
+However, Verizon says that it will carry a version of the Galaxy S20 that does support 5G mmWave in Q2.

-Galaxy S20 battery life and charging
+Samsung Galaxy S20 review: Battery life and charging